The 5 coolest experiential activations and installations from around the world.

 Aperol launched a summer installation in London’s hub of creativity and technology – Shoreditch.
 The Aperol Big Spritz Social pop-up took place at the Electric Light Station and showcased an array of interactive attractions such as a Vespa carousel, slides and ball pits, an orange canal and the world’s biggest ever Aperol Spritz Bar with various DJs performing throughout the day.

-Similar to the Google and Sony activation, Aperol took advantage of the ‘shareability’ that came with the event, balancing the digital and physical side of the event nicely.
+Similar to the Google and Sony activation, Aperol took advantage of the ‘shareability’ that came with the event, balancing the digital and physical sides nicely.
 Aperol created branded hashtags for visitors to interact with on social media, as well as engaging customers with the physical attractions.

 Brands can certainly learn from these experiential activations and installations.
 All five experiences have shown the formula is similar no matter if the event is free or not.
 They consider the balance which encompasses just the right amount of physical and digital elements to create an experience that is immersive, engaging and shareable.
 As the world becomes more technologically advanced, maintaining this balance will become even more important.